robrich/es6-the-language-and-the-tools-workshop/00.prerequisites/README.md

 1. Make an empty directory

+2. clone the `https://github.com/robrich/es6-the-language-and-the-tools-workshop` git repository

-2. `npm install -g webpack eslint`
+3. `npm install -g webpack eslint`

-3. `npm install babel-core babel-loader babel-preset-es2015`
+4. `npm install babel-core babel-loader babel-preset-es2015`

 These commands may take a while the first time, so just get them kicked off while we dig in.